Celebrating America's 250th, Sale LIVE! Till July 10th.

 All-metal material versatility.
 Stainless steel, aluminium, gold, silver, brass, copper, titanium, anodized surfaces — the B4 handles the full range of metals a jewellery or personalisation business works with.

 Package value.
-At $1,499 with two lenses, rotary axis, foot switch, goggles, and sample materials included: the total package cost per capability is among the strongest in the sub-$2,000 fiber laser category.
+At $1,499 with two lenses, rotary axis, foot switch, goggles, and sample materials included: among the strongest value in the sub-$2,000 fiber laser category.

 Where It Shows Its Limitations

 Color engraving requires parameter knowledge.
-MOPA color engraving is powerful but requires learning the frequency/pulse width/power relationship for each color.
-There's an accessible community of B4 MOPA users who have documented settings grids, which flattens this curve significantly — but it's not point-and-click.
+MOPA color engraving requires learning the frequency/pulse width/power relationship for each color.
 Our how to laser engrave metal guide covers the settings framework for getting consistent results.

 No enclosed safety lid (open-frame design).
-Unlike the enclosed xTool F1 Ultra, the B4 is an open-frame machine.
-Appropriate laser safety eyewear (included — 1064nm OD6+ goggles) is mandatory during operation, and the workspace needs to be controlled for laser safety during use.
+Appropriate laser safety eyewear (included — 1064nm OD6+ goggles) is mandatory during operation.

 ComMarker B4 20W Fiber Laser Engraver Feature